bredele/vomit/doc/basics/template-literals.md

   > [Get literal with ES6 Template Strings](https://developers.google.com/web/updates/2015/01/ES6-Template-Strings) for more information

-Vomit uses Template Strings and allows you to substitute a lot more than variable and allows string coercion on object, arrays, functions, promises and even streams.
+Vomit uses Template Strings and allows you to substitute a lot more than variable and allows string coercion on object, arrays, functions, DOM elements, promises and even streams.
 Here's a simple example:

 ```js
 var states = ['shown', 'active']